hoeferg/calender/README.md

 ## Description

 This project is meant to create a schedule for a busy person.
 It shows the current time and allows for the high-lighted time to be display.
-From this code I learned how to use time management styles in JavaScript and how to save notes to the local memory .
+From this code I learned how to use time management styles in JavaScript and how to save notes to the local memory.

 ## Installation